-In the period between January 25th and April 29th, fire lanes designated FL-1 and FL-3 were broadened and FL-2 was created.
-Although the stabilization plan requires each of these fire lanes to be 100 feet wide due to the size and depth of remaining pile segments, they were only approximately 40 feet wide as of April 29th.
+Between January 25th and April 29th, fire lanes designated FL-1 and FL-3 were broadened and FL-2 was created.
+The stabilization plan recommended that each of these fire lanes be 100 feet wide due to the size and depth of remaining pile segments.
+A scaled schematic depicting fire lanes FL-1, FL-2 and FL-3 as 100 feet wide was incorporated in the Stipulation Order.
+Although DEP waste tire storage rules require fire lanes to be a minimum of 50 feet wide, these fire lanes were only approximately 40 feet wide as of April 29th.
 In addition, fire lane FL-4 had been cleared.
 Shreds had been removed down to ground level within these fire lanes so that only trace quantities of shreds remaining in the soil mixture.
 Fire lanes FL-5 and FL-6 should have been 50 feet wide, but remained narrow and had not been cleared to ground level.
-As a result of their narrow width, none of these fire lanes provide the intended impediment to transmission of fire between adjacent pile segments.
+Due to their narrow width, none of these fire lanes provide the intended impediment to transmission of fire between adjacent pile segments.